 To install the driver that is not automatically detected by Windows 10, you need to get the help of device driver installation disk.
 Device driver installation disk is provided by hardware manufacturer at the time of purchase.
 If you don’t have a device driver disk, don’t worry.
 You can go to the computer manufacturer website and download the drivers for these devices.

 After installing these drivers, check if the yellow exclamation and unknown device message is gone from the Device Manager.
 If the message is still there, you might be installing the wrong drivers for the devices.
 Find the right one and install.

-Install driver for unknown devices
+How to Install driver for unknown devices

 It is possible that you may not be able to fix the unknown device.
 One reason is that you don’t understand which device is it talking about.
-Another reason is that you failed to get the right driver from manufacturer website.
+Another reason is that you failed to get the right driver from the manufacturer website.
 Here is an effective way to narrow down the identity of device driver details, download the driver and install it.